theweebcoders/CommercialBreaker/README.md

 This application requires Python 3.11 and Git to be installed on your system.
 If not already installed, download and install [Python](https://www.python.org/downloads/) and [Git](https://git-scm.com/downloads).
 You also need an active internet connection to use the apps as they connect to IMDB.
 You can see the URLs in the config file.

+**If you plan on running CommercialBreaker via Clydes or Absolution, you will also need to have a redis server running or use the docker compose and that will start a redis server for you.**

 # How to Install

 Open a terminal and type the following commands one at a time: Each line is its own command